zirrock/rubik/README.md

 - cd build
 - cmake ..
 - make all
--
-did not have the ability to test the Linux compilation, might have some issues
+- run in the main directory